 What does the Fellowship consist of?

 We are eager to provide an engaging, valuable, personalized and enjoyable experience for each of our selected Fellows.
 For that reason, the Fellowship has evolved with each new cohort and we hope this semester will be our best yet.
-Fellows will still be invited to exclusive dinners with prominent Professors, as in previous iterations, and this semester’s cohort of Fellows will gain the following added benefits:

 - Participate in an intensive Introductory Workshop